-The Supreme Court will decide if sections 3 and 5 of the Medical Termination of Pregnancy Act, 1971 violate Articles 14 and 21 of the Constitution.
+The Supreme Court will decide if Sections 3 and 5 of the Medical Termination of Pregnancy Act, 1971 ('MTP Act') violate Articles 14 and 21 of the Constitution of India, 1950.

-2. Does section 3(2)(b) impose an excessive restriction by limiting eligible length of pregnancy, for abortion, to 20 weeks?
+1. Does Section 3(2)(b) impose an excessive restriction by limiting the eligible length of pregnancy, for abortion, to 20 weeks?

-4. Does section 3(4)(a) violate Article 21 by giving the guardian complete authority over individual’s right of reproductive choice?
+5. Does Section 3(4)(a) violate Article 21 by giving the guardian complete authority over an individual’s right of reproductive choice?

-5. Does section 5 violate Article 21 by imposing the excessive and arbitrary condition of immediate necessity to save life?
+6. Does section 5 violate Article 21 by imposing the excessive and arbitrary condition of an immediate necessity to save a life?